 A CoRL 2026 submission on VLM-guided reward compilation for VLA policies.

-VLA Models / Reinforcement Learning / Mobile Manipulation
+VLA Models / Reinforcement Learning / Tactile World-Action Models

 Haodi (Woody) Hu

-Ph.D. graduate from the University of Southern California currently focused on vision-language-action models, world-action models, reinforcement learning, and mobile manipulation systems for robust embodied autonomy.
+Ph.D. graduate from the University of Southern California currently focused on vision-language-action models, tactile-grounded world-action models, reinforcement learning, and dexterous manipulation systems for robust embodied autonomy.

-Mobile manipulation, long-horizon reasoning, tactile sensing, and policy adaptation.
+Dexterous hand manipulation, tactile prediction, risk-constrained control, and policy adaptation.

 Research Direction

-Building VLA and RL systems for mobile manipulation
+Building VLA, tactile world-action models, and RL systems for robot manipulation

-My current research emphasizes language-conditioned robot policies, reinforcement learning, and sensory feedback for manipulation in unstructured settings, from mobile manipulation to emerging dexterous tactile manipulation.
+My current research connects language-conditioned robot policies, reinforcement learning, and tactile-grounded world-action modeling for manipulation in unstructured settings, spanning long-horizon mobile autonomy and contact-rich dexterous hands.

 Core areas